Ars-Linguistica/PyLFG/README.md

 - Suitable for linguistics students and professors: PyLFG is written in Python, which is a widely used programming language in the field of linguistics research.
 This makes it perfectly suited for linguistics students and professors, as well as python programmers in general.
 - Valuable tool for documenting under-resourced languages: PyLFG provides a valuable tool for documenting under-resourced languages, which is essential for preserving and studying these languages.

-In summary, PyLFG is a comprehensive and user-friendly tool that provides a range of features that make it a valuable tool for linguistics students and professors, language learning applications, and documenting under-resourced languages.
-Its open-source nature and transfer capabilities make it a valuable tool for advancing knowledge in the field of linguistics.
+In summary, PyLFG is a comprehensive and user-friendly open-source tool that provides a range of features that make it valuable for linguistics students and professors, language learning applications, and documenting under-resourced languages.

 ## Usage
 The package provides helper functions for loading grammar rules and lexicon from files, and a `LFGParseTree` and `LFGParseTreeNode` class for representing and visualizing parse trees.
 Here is an example of how to use the package: